x

 Season tickets

-The simplest and usually cheapest are the time cards(periodbiljetter), each of which can be topped up electronically with the desired validity period.
-The following tariffs are valid for 2019:
+The simplest and usually the cheapest are the time cards(periodbiljetter), which can be topped up electronically with the desired period of validity.
+The following fares apply for 2019:

 Normal price Reduced